ArcBees/gwtp-eclipse-plugin/README.md

 https://github.com/ArcBees/GWTP - A complete model-view-presenter framework to simplify your next GWT project.

 ##News
-- 11/06/2012 Upgrade eclipse plugin so it default to use 0.7 GWTP.
+- 11/06/2012 Upgraded eclipse plugin so uses 0.7 GWTP by default.
 - 11/01/2012 .7 integration is in the works which will include the EventBus upgrade.

 ##Introduction